XQuant Extension Tool¶

 {“mse”:0.1, “cs”:0.1, “sqnr”:0.1} |

-is_detect_under_threshold_quantize_error |
+threshold_degrade_layer_ratio |

 float |

-If the number of layers detected as degraded is large, skips the judge degradation causes Specify the ratio here. |
+If the number of layers detected as degraded is large, skips the judge degradation causes specify the ratio here. |

 0.5 |